Funding Rate

 Funding rate helps keep the price of derivatives close to its index price.

 Funding rates are periodic payments between traders that go long, and traders that go short.
-Funding intervals for perpetual markets on Carbon is every minute.
+Funding intervals for perpetual markets on Carbon is every 10 minutes.

 Carbon's funding rate can be defined with this formula: